Faith, Family, Ducks… and Jesus Politics

 One of seven children born to Merritt and James Robertson, Phil Robertson’s story began on April 24, 1946, in Vivian, Louisiana.
 To suggest the Robertsons were poor is something of an understatement.
 By any American standard, perhaps worldly, the Robertsons were mired in poverty.
 Recently I had the good fortune of spending quality time talking to Phil, and he recounted his upbringing quite vividly.

 “I have four brothers and two sisters.
 We traveled light and fast and didn’t wear much for clothes.
 We all went to school barefoot and were raised in a little log cabin with a fireplace on one end.
-We didn’t have a commode, tub, or anything like that.
+There wasn’t a commode, tub, or anything like that.
 Back in those days, we didn’t even have a refrigerator.
 We had an ice box, and we would put a 25-pound block of ice in there to keep our food from spoiling; in fact, I still call a refrigerator an ice box.”

 Many celebrities talk about remembering their roots while simultaneously demonstrating how disconnected they really are with red-blooded Americans.
 Considering Phil’s Duck Commander and Duck Dynasty success, he could have been, perhaps to some extent should have been, but he never was.
 From accounts of those who know him, and clear in my conversation with Phil, he’s not just in touch, he’s never vacated his roots-of-his-raising place.
 His rough hands and ridiculously calloused feet speak volumes for heavy toil and a life well lived, for the most part, off the grid—honestly, the life he set out to live early in “new” life.